nikspyratos/toybox/README.md

   * [Contributing](#contributing)
 <!-- TOC -->

-My [TALL stack](https://tallstack.dev/) boilerplate for Laravel micro-SaaS/indie hackers.
+My [TALL stack](https://tallstack.dev/) boilerplate for Laravel SaaS builders.

 The Toybox has a bit of everything - a grand tour of the Laravel PHP world, so to speak.
 Let's have some fun!